GauravPandeyLab/HPC-Ensemble/README.md

 	python minerva_memory_time.py [stdout_path] [arff_path] [data_name]

-# Example data

-The example data for both platforms are saved in Process/ExampleData folder.

-1. File pf1.csv is an example input for our heterogeneous ensemble models on Demeter.

-2. File pf1.arff is an example input for LargeGOPred, which is Minerva platform based.

-# Analysis
+# Computational performance analysis and result visualization code

+The following code can be used to process the basic computational performance statistics calculated for Hadoop and traditional HPC systems, and generate the results and figures included in our paper.

+Start with:

 	cd Analysis/

 1. Computational time

 	i.
-Use notebook "Computational time.ipynb" to analyze computaitonal time.
+Use notebook "Computational time.ipynb" to analyze computational time.
 	ii.
 Minerva time usage is saved in: Minerva_results/minerva-all-usage.csv.
 	iii.
-PNGs for all time usage is saved in Minerva_results/individual_data_time.
+PDFs for all time usage is saved in Minerva_results/individual_data_time.
 	iv.
 PDFs for figure in the paper is saved at paper_figures/Figure_2a/b.pdf.

 2. Disk usage